Top 10 Worst Mobile Business Apps

 Worst Mobile Business Apps – Highrise CRM

-Despite having a loyal customer base that loves this web-based CRM software, the Highrise mobile app from 37signals isn’t doing much to impress anyone.
+Despite having a loyal customer base that loves this cloud CRM software, the Highrise mobile app from 37signals isn’t doing much to impress anyone.
 The biggest issue seems to be failed syncing, and if you can’t sync your information, it effectively makes the app a waste of space on your iPhone.
 Most of the negative reviews start out saying how much they love Highrise but can’t stand the app.
 One reviewer in particular states, “Bug fixes are nice, but product enhancements are ESSENTIAL to those of us on the go.”
 Without those product enhancements (such as viewing deals and custom fields), Highrise’s app is little more than a contact and task viewer.Tags: mobile, mobile applications, Mobile Business Software